hpk42/muacrypt/doc/cmdline.rst

       access and manage Autocrypt keys, options, headers.

     Options:
-      --basedir PATH  directory where muacrypt state is statesd --version       Show the version and exit.
+      --basedir PATH  directory where muacrypt state is stored --version       Show the version and exit.
       -h, --help      Show this message and exit.